guymcswain/pigpio-client/readme.md

 **`pigpio.i2cClose(handle, callback)`**  Close the I2C device associated with handle.

-general note about returns with data. if using await fn(), you will get an array back [count, d0, d1, d2 ...] if using fn(callback), you will get (err, count, d0, d1, d2 ...)
+general note about returns with data.
+For both callback and await, block functions will return an array.

 **`pigpio.i2cReadDevice(handle, count, callback)`**  Read count bytes from the i2c device referred by handle.
-Returns tuple (error, count, data).  `error` is 0 on success or an error code.  `count` is the number of bytes read.  `data` is a buffer.
+Returns tuple (error, data).  `error` is 0 on success or an error code.  `data` is an array of size `count`.

 **`pigpio.i2cWriteDevice(handle, data, callback)`**  Write data to the i2c device referred by handle.  `data` is a byte array or utf8 string.
 Returns 0 if